Bernie Sanders wins the Nevada Democratic caucuses

 The Nevada caucuses are notoriously difficult and expensive to accurately poll, but Sanders was primed to do particularly well in the state due to his strong support among Nevada’s working-class and Latino/Hispanic populations, both of which make up a higher-than-average share of the Democratic electorate in Nevada than other primary states.

-Sanders virtually tied with Mayor Pete Buttigieg in the chaotic February 3 Iowa caucuses, the official results of which have not yet been finalized due to numerous problems and inconsistencies with reporting the precinct-level results.
+Sanders virtually tied with former Mayor Pete Buttigieg in the chaotic February 3 Iowa caucuses, the official results of which have not yet been finalized due to numerous problems and inconsistencies with reporting the precinct-level results.

 A week later, he won a decisive victory in the New Hampshire primary with Buttigieg in second place and Sen. Amy Klobuchar surging to a strong third-place finish.